gruntwork-io/docs/docs/2.0/docs/accountfactory/concepts/delegated-repositories.md

 As enterprises scale their usage of IaC across more teams there often arises a need to enforce least-privilege access control to both IaC source code and the CI/CD of that code.
 Gruntwork's recommendation is to leverage multiple source code repositories to create hard-boundaries that enforce least-privilege access control.
 The pattern we recommend consists of three parts:

-1. A single `infrastructure-live-root` repository, governed by the core platform team.
+1. A single `infrastructure-live-root` repository, ideally governed by the core platform team.
 This repository includes IaC for security and shared infrastructure including core-account creation, central logging/auditing and networking controls (e.g. GuardDuty, SecurityHub, Macie, Transit Gateway etc.).
 1. Many _delegated_ repositories, often named using the pattern `infrastructure-live-$TEAM_NAME`, where individual teams can manage their own IaC.
-These repositories are created by the core platform team using the Account Factory and, via `infrastructure-live-access-control` are granted permissions to manage their own infrastructure. git
+These repositories are created by the core platform team using the Account Factory and, via `infrastructure-live-access-control` are granted limited permissions to manage their own infrastructure. git
-Using this pattern central platform teams have the ability to:
+Using this pattern core platform teams have the ability to:
 * Centrally manage core compliance and security infrastructure
-* Centrally manage which teams have permission to deploy what kind of infrastructure, allowing central teams to enforce compliance with approved architecture-board approved plans
+* Centrally manage which teams have permission to deploy what kind of infrastructure, allowing their team to enforce compliance with architecture-board approved plans
 * Centrally manage tags for shared and per-team infrastructure
-* Enforce least-privilege access to IaC, restricting teams to only have access only to IaC and deployment capability / role assumptions for resources that they are responsible for.
+* Enforce least-privilege access to IaC, restricting teams to have access only to IaC and deployment capability / role assumptions for resources that they are responsible for.

 ## Delegated Repository Creation
-Delegated repositories are optionally created by [Account Factory](http://localhost:3000/2.0/docs/accountfactory/concepts/) during account creation.
+Delegated repositories are optionally created by [Account Factory](/2.0/docs/accountfactory/concepts) during account creation.
 A delegated account vend follows the following (automated) workflow:

 ```mermaid
 sequenceDiagram